Analysis | Why Senate Republicans would rather approve a Supreme Court nominee than coronavirus stimulus

 A new New York Times-Siena College poll found that 7 in 10 voters wanted Congress to pass something that provides support for citizens and help for state and local governments, the latter being a Democratic priority.

-By contrast, a Washington Post-ABC News poll found that 52 percent of Americans think the Senate should wait to fill the seat left open by Ruth Bader Ginsburg’s death and let the winner of the November election pick her replacement.
+A Washington Post-ABC News poll found that 52 percent of Americans think the Senate should wait to fill the seat left open by Ruth Bader Ginsburg’s death and let the winner of the November election pick her replacement.

 Those numbers explain why the White House is pushing this stimulus alongside Barrett’s nomination — Trump is now saying he wants to go even bigger than Democrats, after watching the stock market plummet when he abruptly called it off a few weeks ago.

-Trump is thinking about winning nationally, and nationally, the numbers tell him Americans want to see government come to their aid.
-“The president’s been very clear, he wants to make sure that we provide the necessary funds for those Americans that are hurting during this unprecedented time,” Meadows said on Fox Business Network on Wednesday.
+Trump is thinking about winning nationally, and nationally, the numbers tell him that Americans want to see government come to their aid.
+“The president’s been very clear: He wants to make sure that we provide the necessary funds for those Americans that are hurting during this unprecedented time,” Meadows said on Fox Business Network on Wednesday.

 Senate Republicans, meanwhile, are thinking a little bit more granularly: How do they win races in swing or red-leaning states to keep their majority?
 To do that, they need to win in states like Iowa and Montana and Georgia and South Carolina, which could be the bulwark if Democrats knock off Republicans in Arizona and Colorado and North Carolina and Maine.